 Solar hot water evolved!
 Solar hydronics (AKA solar thermal energy) technology allows not only heat water using the power of the sun, but heat your home as well!
 Cut your water heating and general heating bills while slashing greenhouse gas emissions!

 Our super-efficient and environmentally friendly “whole of house” Rotex solar space heating systems comprise the following components:

 Apricus evacuated tube solar collectors are perfect for home water heating needs!

-Apricus evacuated tube systems provide excellent solar conversion efficiency in all conditions and feature flexible mounting formats for rooftop or ground installations.
+These Apricus evacuated tube systems provide excellent solar conversion efficiency in all conditions.
+They feature flexible mounting formats for rooftop or ground installations.